CodeEagle22/SIRITVIS/README.md

 ## Authors

-Sagar Narwade,
+- Sagar Narwade
-Gillian Kant,
+- Gillian Kant
-Benjamin Säfken,
+- Benjamin Säfken
-Benjamin Leiding,
+- Benjamin Leiding

 ## 🎓 References
 In our project, we utilised the "OCTIS" [^1^] tool, a fantastic library by Terragni et al., which provided essential functionalities.
 Additionally, we incorporated the "pyLDAvis" [^2^] by Ben Mabey Python library for interactive topic model visualisation, enriching our application with powerful data insights.
 The seamless integration of these resources significantly contributed to the project's success, offering an enhanced user experience and valuable research capabilities.